AracaProject/windguru-bridge/HANDOVER.md

 GitHub Actions chosen for zero cost; batch upload + external hourly scheduler adopted after GitHub's native 15-minute schedule proved unreliable on this account.
-The AI assistant Claude designed the architecture, wrote all code, and diagnosed the deployment issues; [NAME] executed all account setup, reviewed changes, and holds all credentials.
+The AI assistant Claude designed the architecture, wrote all code, and diagnosed the deployment issues; Yan Hess executed all account setup, reviewed changes, and holds all credentials.